-Does It Hurt or Does It Help?
-Pros and Cons of Mobile Technologies in Healthcare
+What are the Pros and Cons of Mobile Technology in Healthcare

 Mobile applications help people with most things, including taking care of their health.
 Currently, the mHealth market has lots to offer patients, doctors, medical centers, insurance companies, and average people.
 However, the adoption of mHealth apps is still slow, and the reason is the challenges and drawbacks we are yet to overcome.

 What is mHealth, and why it became a thing?
 Basically, mHealth is the next step of e-health, when healthcare was digitized and moved to computers.
 Now it’s time for smartphones.
 The mHealth app development is popular as ever and provides software for all kinds of mobile devices to educate, help, take care of patients and assist doctors in their day-to-day work.